 When you take your donated goods to any of our charity shops, just ask to register for Gift Aid, provided that you are a tax-payer.
 You will be asked to fill in a short form and then you’ll be given a unique donor number on a handy plastic card.
 Each time you bring in a donation, hand over your card and your donor number will be written onto each item so that 25% of the selling price can be recovered.

-Once a year, we will write to you telling you how much Gift Aid has been reclaimed from your donations (this is a legal requirement).
+Three times a year, we will write or email you telling you how much Gift Aid has been reclaimed from your donations (this is a legal requirement).

 Do I have to be a tax payer?